 West is always best.
 And not just because of the sunsets.

 Now let’s fast forward a few months to when my passport was metaphorically heavier, my bank balance was a little less daunting and my feet were 32,000ft above the ocean.
 I was on my way to Perth, Western Australia.

 Perth is underrated; backpackers rarely bucket list it and east coast-Aussies stick their noses up at it.
-But don’t take advice from those with zero experience (Trump supporters, that applies to you too); I’m here to tell you why Australia’s west coast is unequivocally the best coast.
+But don’t take advice from those with zero experience; I’m here to tell you why Australia’s west coast is unequivocally the best coast.

 Yep, it’s closer to Singapore than it is to Sydney, and yes, the locals have a higher barefoot ratio than average; but if you’re after a true Aussie experience, then look no further.

 Far from its sleepy and isolated reputation, at any one time, Perth is the perfect balance between progressive but laidback and strikingly beautiful yet understated.
 Spend mornings embracing your inner culture creature whilst moseying Fremantle’s art laden streets, afternoons becoming the sun-kissed beach-bum you’ve always aspired to be and evenings letting your inner wino go wild at one of Northbridge’s many bars.
 Hike Serpentine Falls, sandboard Lancelin’s dunes or sail to Rottnest Island (‘Rotto’ to the locals), where the crystal waters and paper-white sands will lead you straight into an existential crisis.
 Embrace it.